Working Holiday in Canada

 It depends on your country of citizenship.
 Use the Government of Canada “Find out if you need a visa” tool to check applicable requirements.

 Australian, British, German and Irish citizens (among other nationalities) do not need a visa to enter Canada.
 If standard requirements are met, your passport will be stamped.
-Most visitors can stay for up to 6 months in Canada.
+Most visitors can stay for up to six months in Canada.

-IEC permit holders—Working Holiday, Young Professionals and International Co-op (Internship) do not need to apply for an eTA because it’s automatically issued with their permit.
+IEC permit holders—Working Holiday, Young Professionals and International Co-op (Internship) do not need to apply for an eTA because it’s automatically issued with the work permit.
 However, if you travel to Canada with a different passport than the one you use when you applied for your IEC permit (i.e. your passport expired and you renewed it before the trip), then you must apply for an eTA (CA$7) on Canada.ca ONLY (don't get scammed!).

 02. Can I work or volunteer in Canada with visitor status?